-Competency 8: Student intervenes with individuals, families, groups, organizations, and communities.
+Competency 8: Student intervenes with individuals, families, groups, organizations, and communities

-Social workers understand that intervention is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations, and communities.
-Social workers are knowledgeable about evidence-informed interventions to achieve the goals of clients and constituencies, including individuals, families, groups, organizations, and communities.
-Social workers understand theories of human behavior and the social environment, and critically evaluate and apply this knowledge to effectively intervene with clients and constituencies.
-Social workers understand methods of identifying, analyzing and implementing evidence-informed interventions to achieve client and constituency goals.
-Social workers value the importance of interprofessional teamwork and communication in interventions, recognizing that beneficial outcomes may require interdisciplinary, interprofessional, and inter-organizational collaboration.
+Social workers understand that intervention is an ongoing component of the dynamic and interactive process of social work practice.
+Social workers understand theories of human behavior, person-in-environment, and other interprofessional conceptual frameworks, and they critically evaluate and apply this knowledge in selecting culturally responsive interventions with clients and constituencies, including individuals, families, groups, organizations, and communities.
+Social workers understand methods of identifying, analyzing, and implementing evidence-informed interventions and participate in interprofessional collaboration to achieve client and constituency goals.
+Social workers facilitate effective transitions and endings.